 Afternoon: Drive to Devils Garden to see Landscape Arch, the longest in the park.

 Sunset: Hike to Delicate Arch for the bucket-list payoff.
-It’s a steep, strenuous hike, but worth every step.
+It’s a steep, strenuous hike, but worth every step and a must-do in any weekend in Moab itinerary.
 Arrive an hour before sunset to grab photos and soak in the glow.

 Dinner: End the night at Desert Bistro—fine dining in a charming courtyard.
 The rosemary honey butter florets alone are worth the stop.